 CTS 500K linear taper pro guitar pot with brass shaft.
 These are the highest grade pots available from CTS.
 Unlike most standard CTS pots that have pot metal threaded bushings and aluminum shafts, our CTS pots are custom made with solid brass shafts and brass threaded bushings that provide a super smooth feel with low noise operation and superior durability.
 Specifically designed for top performance in guitar volume and tone circuits.

 - Low capacitance heavy duty carbon resistive element provides noise-free audio and a long life.

 - Tight tolerance of +10%/-10% prevents tone loss from load mismatches and low pot values.
 (Standard pot values can vary by +/-20%!)

-- Solid brass shaft and bushing provides a smooth feel, noise free operation and longer service life than aluminum shafts.
+- Solid brass shaft provides a smooth feel, noise free operation and longer service life than aluminum shafts.